 - determining whether legal assistance may be provided under the Legal Aid Act

 - payment of money to and receipt of money from and individual

-- handling privacy and freedom of information complaints and reviews.
+- handling privacy and freedom of information complaints.

 When you deal with Legal Aid ACT it may be difficult to remain anonymous.
 Some services provided over the phone may be for information only and will accommodate the use of a pseudonym (a made up name).
 Other services provided by this organisation require an individual to be an identified individual, this will require an individual to provide information and proof of their identity.